 Note: Directing your retirement assets to both charitable and noncharitable beneficiaries can accelerate the income tax.
 Always consult with your advisors before naming the beneficiaries of your retirement assets.

-Life Insurance policies can also be used to make a gift to JFOF.
-It’s usually as simple as completing a form with the insurance company a form designating that the Jewish Federation of Omaha Foundation receives all or a portion of the death benefit associated with your life insurance policy.
-As an alternative to naming the JFOF as the beneficiary, you can transfer ownership of the policy.
+You can also use a life insurance policy to make a gift to JFOF.
+It’s usually as simple as completing a form with the insurance company designating Jewish Federation of Omaha Foundation as the beneficiary of all or a portion of the death benefit of your life insurance policy.
+As an alternative to naming JFOF as the beneficiary, you can transfer ownership of the policy.
 Transferring ownership can produce an immediate income tax charitable deduction for the value of the policy and future income tax deductions if you continue to pay premiums on the policy.

-Bank Accounts - you can instruct your bank to pay JFOF all or a portion of what remains in a checking or savings account.
+Bank Accounts: you can instruct your bank to pay JFOF all or a portion of what remains in a checking or savings account.
 Your bank can provide you with the appropriate beneficiary designation form.